 For security reasons, we recommend each account have their own password.

 In the example above, Ada connects to the platform using the login

 firstname.lastname@example.org, and Michael connects using

 email@example.com.
 They have two separate accounts with different passwords.

 But notifications sent to Ada Lovelace or Michael Faraday both arrive in Ada Lovelace’s inbox.

 If you can’t create a real email address, nor an email alias, a third option is to use the personal email address of the user, if they give you their explicit consent to do so.

-Users will then receive all platform notifications on their personal mailbox.
+Users then receive all platform notifications in their personal mailbox.